git-comment/git-comment/CONTRIBUTING.md

 4. Ensure all tests pass by running `make test`

+5. Commit your changes, writing a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

-5. Push to your fork and [submit a pull request](https://github.com/kattrali/git-comment/compare/)
+6. Push to your fork and [submit a pull request](https://github.com/kattrali/git-comment/compare/)